Counseling Education

 About Cambridge, MA Category Listings

-Catonsville (/ˈkeɪtənzˌvɪl/) is a census-designated place (CDP) in Baltimore County, Maryland.
+Catonsville (/ËkeɪtÉnzËvɪl/) is a census-designated place (CDP) in Baltimore County, Maryland.
 The population was 44,701 at the 2020 US Census.
 The community is a streetcar suburb of Baltimore along the city's western border.
 The town is known for its proximity to the Patapsco River and Patapsco Valley State Park, making it a regional mountain biking hub.
 The town is also notable as a local hotbed of music, earning it the official nickname of "Music City, Maryland."
 Catonsville contains the majority of the University of Maryland, Baltimore County (UMBC), a major public research university with close to 14,000 students.

+The history of present-day Catonsville follows its main artery, Frederick Road, which the town eventually developed around.
 In 1787, the Ellicott family built the Frederick Turnpike to transport goods from their flour mill, Ellicott Mills, to the Baltimore harbor.
 Charles Carroll, a signer of the Declaration of Independence, owned the land around the then newly built road.
 He instructed his son-in-law, Richard Caton, to develop the area along the road.
 Caton and his wife, Mary Carroll Caton, lived in Castle Thunder, constructed on the Frederick Turnpike in 1787.

 Caton gave his name to the community and called it "Catonville," although the name was changed to "Catonsville" in the 1830s.
 Businesses were built along the Frederick Turnpike for travelers traveling from Ellicott City to Baltimore.
 Catonsville served as a layover stop for travelers and the town increasingly grew and developed.
 The pleasant surroundings attracted wealthy Baltimore merchants who built large Victorian and colonial summer homes to escape Baltimore's summer heat.
 Starting in 1862, horsecar services connected Catonsville to Baltimore.
 In 1884, the Catonsville Short Line railroad was built, providing 8 roundtrip trains to Baltimore daily.
 This allowed residents to commute to work in Baltimore.
 Commuter traffic exploded in the 1890s with the construction of electric streetcar lines and fancy housing developments.
 Catonsville had become one of the first commuter suburbs in the United States.
 Baltimore has tried to annex Catonsville, although their attempts have all been failures.
 The last attempt was in 1918.